coollabsio/documentation-coolify/docs/installation.md

 - A VPS (Virtual Private Server)
 - A Dedicated Server
 - A Virtual Machine (VM) in Proxmox
-- A Raspberry Pi (check compatibility in the [Raspberry Pi OS Setup Guide]( LINK-TO-BE-UPDATED-AFTER-CREATING-PAGE-ON-THIS-DOC-https://coolify.io/docs/knowledge-base/how-to/raspberry-pi-os#prerequisites ))
+- A Raspberry Pi (check compatibility in the [Raspberry Pi OS Setup Guide ↗]( LINK-TO-BE-UPDATED-AFTER-CREATING-PAGE-ON-THIS-DOC-https://coolify.io/docs/knowledge-base/how-to/raspberry-pi-os#prerequisites ))
 - Any other server with SSH access

 :::tip 📝 Note: